CatEars/AutoMapperTest/AutoMapperTest.TypeSafety/README.md

 There is no way to guard yourself against sending in an object with the wrong type to `mapper.Map()`.

 AutoMapper will happily try to convert whatever you throw at it, with no guarantee that it will actually be able to convert it into something sensible.
-Consider the case where the type of a returned object is far apart from the AutoMapper conversion.
-Such a case would be neigh impossible to track down.

 The "naive" solution would produce a compilation error in this case, since the compiler cares about types.
-AutoMapper does not...
+AutoMapper always converts to `object`...